By Lucy Alexander

 It remains porous enough to absorb glaze beautifully

-Underglazes bond well
+Underglazes bond well with the clay

 And just as importantly: